Mamilla-Praveen/Mamilla-Praveen/README.md

 - 👋 Hi, I’m @Mamilla-Praveen
 - 👀 I’m interested in ...Java Programming
 - 🌱 I’m currently learning ...We Developement
 - 💞️ I’m looking to collaborate on ...
-Pawzz Platform Intern
+College.tips Intern
 - 📫 How to reach me ...phone no : 6309547997
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...